-Another success story from the crowdfunding scene, iFamCare raised over $60,000 to reach the market and is now available on Amazon for $150 (For the latest prices and discounts, check here).
+Another success story from the crowdfunding scene, iFamCare raised over $60,000 to reach the market and is now available on Amazon.
 Packing in a host of features, it aims to top many of the common smart home camera offerings.

 Despite the Helmet name, it is nothing to with a helmet cam for bike or motorbike riders, before you rush off to get one, it just happens to look a bit like a robotic helmet.

 The iFamCare Helmet aims for high specifications with a full HD camera, laser for your pets to play with and an air sensor to nominally monitor environmental quality.
 There’s also a microphone and speaker to chat with people or pets at home from your smartphone.

 Available in black, white or silver, the Helmet HD is a funkily styled unit that sits on a swivel base and can tilt up and down.
 The base allows the camera to rotate 360 for a complete view of a room, and 70 degrees in the vertical.

 Inside the Helmet is a 1080p full HD camera with night vision, an air quality sensor and the laser for pet play.
 There’s an SD card slot to provide local storage, and the company promises cloud options in the near future.

 Setup over WiFi is nearly instantaneous and enables the homeowner to watch whatever is going on via an iOS or Android app.
 The apps support multiple cameras, so you can keep an eye on a different room.

 There’s a motion detection feature to trigger alerts, and you can share video or stills on social media for the app, which definitely makes it more of a nanny cam than a security model.